agathis-project/salix-arctica/README.md

 - uP power configuration:
   - internal RTC block is disabled (use uC for RTC apps).
   - internal RTC LDO regulator is disabled.
-  - VDD_CORE and VDD_MPU are supplied from VCORE rail while all other internal blocks are supplied from V1P8 rail.
+  - VDD_CORE and VDD_MPU are supplied from VCORE rail while all other internal. blocks are supplied from V1P8 rail.
   - IO buffers voltages are supplied from V3P3 or V1P8 rails as following:
-    - VDDSHV1,3,5 (root circuits)   = 1.8V by V1P8
+    - VDDSHV1,3,5 (root circuits) = 1.8V by V1P8.
-  - VDDSHV2,4,6 (branch circuits) = 3.3V by V3P3
+    - VDDSHV2,4,6 (branch circuits) = 3.3V by V3P3.

 ##### 3.3.2.1.
 Power-up: